Interim COVID-19-Related Policies

 - Consistent with the Student Code of Conduct provisions on "Amnesty for Good Samaritans and Impaired Students", unless a Student has engaged in repeated or serious violations of the Student Code of Conduct, a Student will not be subject to formal University disciplinary action for any Student Code of Conduct violation(s) discovered by the University as a result of that student's reporting COVID-19-related concerns and/or good faith participation in COVID-19-related processes.

-- Student Organizations that hold off-campus events are required to conduct their events in accordance with CDC, State, and Local Health Department guidelines.
+- It is recommended that Student Organizations that hold off-campus events conduct their events in accordance with CDC, State, and Local Health Department guidelines.

-a.
-Employees and Students should take precautions prior to traveling outside of the Chattanooga area based on recommendations from the CDC as well as local and state health departments.
-Travelers should review the recommendations that are in place in each area they are traveling to, through or returning from, in order to determine if a quarantine is recommended.
-If a quarantine is recommended based on travel plans, the Employee or Student should fill out a COVID-19 Notification Form no more than seven (7) days before leaving the Chattanooga area.
-Decisions related to travel should be considered prior to leaving Chattanooga to determine what impact the travel would have on the Employee's or Student's return to campus.
-If an Employee or Student has questions related to upcoming personal travel, they should contact University Health Services at (423) 425-2266.
+Employees and Students should take precautions prior to traveling outside of the United States based on recommendations from the CDC as well as local and state health departments.
+Travelers should review the recommendations that are in place in each area they are traveling to, through or returning from, in order to determine if protective measures are recommended.

 - Students, Student Organizations, and Employees who fail to comply with the requirements of this policy may be subject to disciplinary action.